 To provide you with the necessary skills, knowledge and understanding to enable you to manage conflict and ensure the safety of police officers and the public whilst carrying out your duties.
 Police officers are required to carry out this training once a year.

 Click on the videos below to hear how each of the individuals have enjoyed a career in the PSNI.
-You will hear about what their current role involves, the responsibilities expected from them in this role, what they enjoy about their job, as well as hearing about the range of opportunities available throughout each of their individual careers.
+You will hear about what their role involves, the responsibilities expected from them in this role, what they enjoy about their job, as well as hearing about the range of opportunities available throughout each of their individual careers.